exercism/python/exercises/practice/wordy/.approaches/import-callables-from-operator/content.md

 The solution begins by importing basic mathematical operations as methods from the [`operator`][operator] module.
 `add`, `mul` and `sub` keep their original names, while `floordiv` is [aliased][aliasing] to `div`.
 These functions are then stored in a dictionary that serves as a lookup table when the problems are processed.
-These operations are later used as [callables][callables] by putting `()` after the name, and supplying arguments between the parentheses.
+These operations are later used as [callables][callable] by putting `()` after the name, and supplying arguments between the parentheses.

 In `answer()`, the question is first checked for validity, cleaned, and finally split into a `list` using [`str.startswith`][startswith], [`str.removeprefix`][removeprefix]/[`str.removesuffix`][removesuffix], [`str.strip()`][strip], and [`str.split()`][split].